Kevin Sheekey

-Personal life and education
+Early life and education

 Sheekey grew up in Washington, D.C.
-He lives in Manhattan with his wife, Robin, and their two children.
+His father, Arthur, was an educational-technology professional who was involved in creating the Department of Education during the Carter administration.
+His mother, Kathleen, worked at Common Cause as a legislative director.

 He attended Washington University in St. Louis and Georgetown Day School.

-He has two sisters, Megan Sheekey, who was the President of the Mayor's Fund to Advance New York City, and Kate Sheekey.
-His brother-in-law is Jim Caiola, a well-known restaurateur.
+He has two sisters, one of whom, Megan Sheekey, was the President of the Mayor's Fund to Advance New York City.

 Professional career

+Following graduation, Sheekey worked in the U.S. House of Representatives as chief of staff for James Scheuer.
 From 1992 to 1997, Sheekey worked for New York Senator Daniel Patrick Moynihan, serving as press secretary, campaign manager for Moynihan's 1994 re-election campaign and eventually, the Senator's Chief of Staff.
 Including his time working for Sen. Moynihan, Sheekey spent a dozen years working for Democrats in Congress.

 Sheekey was hired by Bloomberg L.P. in 1997 to work as the company's chief Washington lobbyist.
 He has been with Mike Bloomberg "since the beginning of his "political foray and has taken the lead in counseling him in the ways of politics."

+Sheekey ran Mike Bloomberg's first mayoral campaign in 2001 despite initially encouraging Bloomberg not to run.
 As part of the Bloomberg administration, Sheekey served as president of the New York Host Committee, the organization in charge of overseeing the Republican National Convention, and later, as Bloomberg's deputy mayor of government affairs.

+As manager of Bloomberg's 2005 re-election campaign, Sheekey was given 'free rein' to build a coalition of support for the mayor that included "unions, Democratic officials and liberal activists like NARAL Pro-Choice New York."
+After Bloomberg won in 2005, Sheekey was offered a job helping Arnold Schwarzeneggar's gubernatorial re-election campaign.

+At the outset of Bloomberg's second term, Sheekey was credited with making a significant impact as a political strategist in the administration.
+Following re-election in November 2005, Bloomberg had "declared war on the National Rifle Association, come out publicly against key elements of the plan for ground zero [the original World Trade Center site] of his fellow Republican, Gov. George E. Pataki, and, through intermediaries, threatened to help Democrats take control of the State Senate from his fellow Republicans if they do not provide more money for city schools."
+Sheekey oversaw most of these efforts.

 Sheekey played a prominent role in developing projects such as PlaNYC and obtaining billions in school construction funds for New York City from state legislators.
+A strategist with the New York State Democratic Committee called Sheekey "probably the best political operator" of his generation.
+Sheekey told the New York Times "I believe politics is a good thing.
+I believe in politics as the art of leadership."
 He is also known for exploring and organizing Bloomberg's potential presidential run in 2008.
 The mayor eventually opted to complete his second term rather than run for president.